geissdoerfer/find/README.md

 [![Build Status](https://travis-ci.com/geissdoerfer/find.svg?branch=master)](https://travis-ci.com/geissdoerfer/find)

-# Fast neighbor discovery and synchronization in battery-free networks with FIND & FLYNC
+# Efficient neighbor discovery and synchronization in battery-free networks with FIND & FLYNC

 This repository hosts the model, hardware and firmware complementing our NSDI 2021 paper.
 FIND is the first neighbor discovery protocol for battery-free networks that uses randomized waiting to minimize discovery latency.